ChenWWWeixiang/OpenCovidDetector/README.md

 run ```pip install -r requirements.txt``` to install all above packages.

 ### Use Trained Model for Inference
 1. __Data Preparation__ : A demo covid-19 data can be made at <https://cloud.tsinghua.edu.cn/f/365e7f81e4b443eb9fab/?dl=1>.
-When using your own data, make sure keeping the same format and naming scheme as our demo data)
+When using your own data, make sure that
+    - Data and lung segmentations are in pair and in .nii format.
+    - Negative cases should named begin with 'c'.
+We use names to as classification groundtruths.

 2. __Download Trained Weight__: a trained model is available at <https://cloud.tsinghua.edu.cn/f/ba180ea9b2d44fdc9757/?dl=1>